 Vinyl flooring is quite durable and a great choice if you want to avoid having to replace or repair it as often, making it the perfect option for homes with lots of foot activity.

-Additionally, vinyl flooring is impact-resistant, allowing it to maintain shape even when large things are dropped.
+Additionally, vinyl flooring is impact-resistant, allowing it to maintain shape even when significant things are dropped.
 It is also incredibly slip-resistant, which can help you avoid unpleasant falls and improve the general security of your property.

 Resistant to Heat